castlhoo/Detection-changing-file-in-VM/README.md

 # 🚀 Detection-Changing-File-in-VM

-This guide explains how to set up a system that detects file alterations in Jenkins, applies those changes to a VM, and copies new files to another VM through a remote server using SSH keys.

----

 ## 🛠 1.
 Activate Jenkins Container

 To start, you need to activate Jenkins in a container.
 Run the following command: